aws-samples/exporting-tool-for-amazon-keyspaces/README.md

 # Exporting Tool for Amazon Keyspaces
-The exporting tool (the tool) offloads Amazon Keyspaces table to HDFS/FS without potential deadlocks and memory leaks (overhead) on the client side due to synchronous process.
+The exporting tool (the tool) offloads Amazon Keyspaces table to HDFS/FS

 # Build this project
 To build and use this library execute the following mvn command and place on the classpath of your application.